ktonon/two-medium-model/README.md

 * the proton’s positive and electron’s negative contributions are now encoded in a **single neutral standing-wave configuration**;
 * the overall charge balance of the star is preserved.

+Recall that although the neutron’s softer compression field allows closer approach than two protons could manage, **two neutrons still cannot form a stable bound pair in free space**.
+Their GCM shadowing is too weak—spread over a larger core radius—and their LCM repulsion, while gentler than a proton’s, still rises before gravitational attraction can dominate.
+The result is always the same: **the repulsive component overtakes the shadow-induced attraction before a bound state can form**.

+Inside a neutron star, however, the situation is completely different.
+The ambient LCM density is so extreme, and the inward GCM flux so intense, that neutrons are forced far closer together than they ever could be in vacuum.
+At these separations, the normally insufficient GCM attraction becomes overwhelming, and the softer neutron compression fields deform under an external pressure orders of magnitude stronger than anything found in ordinary nuclei.
+In this environment, **neutrons do not “bond” in the usual nuclear sense—they are crushed into a degenerate, tightly packed configuration that is only stable because the surrounding LCM/GCM conditions are unimaginably strong**.
+This contrast explains why neutrons fall apart when isolated, yet form the bulk of a neutron star when immersed in an extreme medium.

 Neutron stars are therefore an example of **matter rearrangement under extreme compression**, not matter destruction.
 They show that protons and electrons can be reorganized into a different, denser configuration without violating charge conservation.